 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+You’re connected the minute you land.
+It’s that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Buy an eSIM!
+Grab an eSIM!

 4. Coloane – Coolest Place to Stay in Macau

 Coloane is the southernmost island in Macau.
 It is considerably less developed than other parts of the city thanks to its lush landscapes and mountainous terrain.
 It’s where travellers can enjoy an escape from the hustle and bustle of the city and enjoy a breath of fresh air.
-With its beautiful beaches and serene atmosphere, Coloane gets my vote for the coolest neighbourhood in Macau.
+With its beautiful beaches and serene atmosphere, Coloane gets my vote for the coolest neighborhood in Macau.

-This neighbourhood is also a haven for outdoor adventurers thanks to its many hiking trails and biking paths.
+This neighborhood is also a haven for outdoor adventurers thanks to its many hiking trails and biking paths.
 For travellers who dream of stretching their legs and exploring the rural side of Macau, Coloane is the place to be!

 Looking to relax after a few days in the city, head to one of Coloane’s two beaches.
 Whether you prefer gold or black sand, you’ll love basking in the sun and staring out at the stunning horizon.